Director of Business Development

 Q: What was the first CREW event you attended and what were your impressions?

-Q: Please name a few of the projects you’ve been involved in, specifically in the St. Louis area that you are proud of.
+Q: Please name a few of the projects you’ve been involved in, specifically in the St. Louis area of which you are proud.
+Include any projects you’ve been able to work on together!

 Q: What other associations or volunteer activities are you involved with?